 Homosexuals seek to have lasting personal relationships protected by the same legal rights as heterosexuals.
 The social institution of marriage clearly has both legal and cultural ramifications.
 The state ought to be concerned with the former kind of effects, not the latter.
 The state should have nothing to say about religious views or traditions on marriage or other matters, insofar as the liberties of others are not curtailed by their activities.
 Marriage imparts fundamental legal rights that homosexuals would be denied, either practically or legally, if they were not allowed to marry.
 A contract between individuals as contemplated by civil unions would be an insufficient replacement and cumbersome.
 Moreover, if individuals wish to commit themselves to a relationship of marriage, and all that it entails legally, notwithstanding the opinion of others, they should be allowed to do so.
 The state has a duty to protect these rights, even when contrary to the views of religious people or prevailing cultural trends.

 One of the arguments I have heard to counter opposition to this initiative is that before we know it, polygamists, for example, will be asking for equality under the law.
 It represents a slippery slope to all manner of deviance.
 Well, personally I’m fine with that, too, as long as we also sort out that they are not given any special advantages in terms of state-sponsored benefits and, of particular importance, that it is not used as a ruse for the sexual slavery of women, much in the same sense that spousal abuse amongst couples is not given countenance under the law, notwithstanding several Biblical injunctions to the contrary.
+One wag recently said we'd soon be permitting marriage to beasts.
+That is idiocy, for marriage requires consent, and informed consent requires a significant degree of rationality that humans have and other animals do not.
 The state oughtn't to be in the business of defining the kinds of relationships consenting, rational adults are permitted to have.
 The state’s particular concern is to ensure that individual rights are protected and that individuals are treated equally under the law.
 This, as I have said, is especially true with the all-important “negative right” of being left alone to exercise one’s individual preferences, as is the case in when two people choose to marry one another, even though others might disapprove.